Below we've answered some FAQs on accounting services for small businesses. Contact us if we can help further

 Things to take into consideration:

-- Getting setup in the right trading structure from day 1.
+- Getting setup in the right trading structure from day one.
 You don’t want to have to worry about this again once you are up and running

 - Setting up your internal systems and accounting package based on the business you want be in the future, not the business you are now

-- Make sure your insurances are all in place & you are covered for the industry you are in
+- Make sure your insurances are all in place and you are covered for the industry you are in

 - Build your business plan.
-This doesn’t need to be a huge document, a 1 page document of what you want to achieve is good enough for a lot of people
+This doesn’t need to be a huge document, a one page document of what you want to achieve is good enough for a lot of people

 - Make small goals that will help you achieve the big goals.
 Without them, the big goals appear too far away and you don’t have anything to guide you